JUG/Sanction Detention Formats

-Sanction (“Saturday JUG”) will be assigned for the following reasons:
+Sanction will be assigned for the following reasons:

 Types of Sanctions

-Level 1 Sanction: shall mean one two hour Saturday workday at Gonzaga Prep beginning at 7 a.m. and concluding at 9 a.m., or as otherwise determined by the Deans.
+Level 1 Sanction: shall mean one two hour workday at Gonzaga Prep as determined by the Dean.

-Level 4 Sanction: shall mean four consecutive two-hour Saturday work days.
+Level 4 Sanction: shall mean four consecutive two-hour workdays.
 The student will be placed on Disciplinary Probation/ Contract.
 Parent/Guardian shall receive formal notice of the Level 4 Sanction.